Metal collections care

 - Keep dusting to a minimum to avoid scratching the surfaces – use a clean and soft cotton cloth or a soft brush if dusting is required.

 - Oil and grease on metals can lead to deterioration and soiling, as well as posing a risk when handling.
-Consult a conservator on removing such coatings.
+Consult a conservator on removing these coatings.

 - The gold plating in gilded objects is extremely vulnerable to damage and should not be polished.

-It is important that metal items are securely packed in well-padded containers.
+It’s important that metal items are securely packed in well-padded containers.
 In many cases, the containers used for the storage of the items will be suitable for this.
-Make sure that any container has appropriate handles and straps for safe carrying.
+Make sure that any container has appropriate handles for safe carrying.

 If you need to use special transport containers, ensure that items do not stay in these for long as they are less like to be made to museum conservation standards.
 Do not use them for storage without advice.